Pabaini: Sports

 The people of pabaini play many games.
 The young boys play cricket, football and badminton.
 There are also some other folk games like Makha which is most popular game of Pabaini is also played in the village.
-Through the provincial government fund a cricket ground was recently built.
+Through the provincial government fund a cricket ground was built.
 This ground is named with the popular late cricket player of the village pabaini Muhammad Sheraz Shaheed.